WHY WAS MY LYME DISEASE MISSED

 • Reassessment does not occur

-This progression is a common pathway leading to delayed Lyme disease diagnosis.
+This progression commonly leads to delayed Lyme disease diagnosis.

 When Reassessment May Be Appropriate

-Careful history taking, exposure assessment, and structured follow-up can help clarify complex cases.
+Careful history, exposure assessment, and follow-up are essential in complex cases.

 Lyme Disease Misdiagnosis FAQ

-Multiple sclerosis, fibromyalgia, chronic fatigue syndrome, depression, anxiety disorders, rheumatoid arthritis, lupus, and others.
+Multiple sclerosis, fibromyalgia, chronic fatigue syndrome, depression, anxiety, rheumatoid arthritis, and lupus.

 Can psychiatric symptoms be caused by Lyme disease?